-Comparing to the full content of ASC 842, what we mentioned in this article is just the tip of an iceberg.
-To make the transition smooth and success, it may require companies to assemble a special project team that has professions specialty on industry knowledge, law and regulation, and accounting and tax.
-Adapting and implementing new leasing standard is not an option but something a business needs to start planning now.
-Abacus has a fully equipped team with deep understanding of lease standards here, and we are PROUD to offer our help to give you confidence when going through this process.
-So, if your business has any questions regarding the new leasing standard, or need someone specialties on leasing accounting, feel free to give us a call at 417-823-7171 or contact us at www.abacuscpas.com.
+Compared to the full content of ASC 842, what we mentioned in this article is just the tip of the iceberg.
+To make the transition smooth and successful, it may require companies to assemble a special project team with professions specialty in industry knowledge, law and regulation, and accounting and tax.
+Adapting and implementing new leasing standards is not an option but something a business needs to start planning now.
+Abacus has a fully equipped team with a deep understanding of lease standards here, and we are PROUD to offer our help to give you confidence when going through this process.
+So, if your business has any questions regarding the new leasing standard, or needs someone with specialties in leasing accounting, feel free to call us at 417-823-7171 or contact us at www.abacuscpas.com.
 Better Guidance.
 Smarter Decisions.

 Wa Gao, CPA, CIA